darktable-org/dtdocs/content/module-reference/processing-modules/global-tonemap.md

 ---
-title: global tonemap
+title: global tonemap (deprecated)
 id: global-tonemap
-applicable-verison: 3.2.1
+applicable-verison: 3.4
 tags:
 working-color-space: Lab
 view: darkroom
 masking: true
+---

+---

+**Please note that this module is deprecated in darktable 3.4 and should no longer be used for new edits.
+Please use the [_filmic rgb_](./filmic-rgb.md) module instead.**

 ---

 Compress the tonal range of an HDR image into the limited tonal range of a typical LDR output file.